 While the idea of abstaining from food and drink as a therapeutic measure has been around since the 5th century BCE as a way to combat specific symptoms (1), there is evidence that fasting may help men indirectly combat their erectile dysfunction.

-What Is Intermittent Fasting & What Benefits Does Fasting Have?
+What Is Intermittent Fasting and What Benefits Does Fasting Have?

 While fasting can be done in a partial state, in a lengthy state, or over a short period, the most popular form of fasting is intermittent fasting.